DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 EVERYTHING WE DO MUST COME BACK TO THESE POINTS.
 Everything ranging from combat to music to UI ***MUST*** reflect these points.

+Something I personally really messed up on was trying to get the game in a playable state as soon as possible rather than making sure the game's adhered to the original vision.

 #### Goals

 The goal of this next several weeks is to *refine what the game currently is* before we keep going on to the rest of the game.